 If you treat creeping charlie in other areas (not in the lawn), wait for three days after application before disturbing the area.

 Step 5: Remove weeds

 On the fourth day after application, put on gloves and remove it.
 You can remove it by hand or with a rake.
 Bag it up as you gather it.
 Even though it should be dead, you want to ensure it doesn’t spread and blow to other areas.

 Step 6: Apply second treatment

 Depending on the invasiveness of the spread, you may do a second herbicide application later in the fall.
 If you don’t do another application then, you can wait until spring.
 The best time to apply it is while creeping charlie flowers are blooming.

 Don’t apply herbicides with dicamba more than twice a year, according to the University of Wisconsin-Madison, Wisconsin Horticulture Division of Extension.

 Using a sod cutter is a sure-fire way to get rid of a creeping charlie invasion.
 These are designed to remove chunks of sod, so you can begin transplanting a new lawn.

 With that said, going over a patch of ivy is sure to remove the roots and above-ground covering.
 As with hand picking, you must remove all parts of the weed; otherwise, it’s just going to come back.

 Another option is to solarize them.
-This method is highly recommended if you want to remove large portions of the ivy on your property.
+This method is highly recommended if you want to remove large portions from your property.
 Its purpose is to capture sunlight and heat to cause the temperature of the soil to rise significantly.
 The soil will become so warm that any plant life will die.